-The implementation of the alternative Enhancement Coral Reefs using Asexual Coral Propagation and Restoration will meet the Trustees overall goal for Compensatory Restoration to restore coral reefs that can provide equivalency to those that were lost as a result of the impact and to ensure those coral services will exist into the future.
+The implementation of the Preferred Alternative, Enhancement of Corals and Coral Reef Ecosystems using Asexual Coral Propagation and Restoration will meet the Trustees overall goal for Compensatory Restoration to restore coral reefs that can provide equivalency to those that were lost as a result of the impact and to ensure those coral services will exist into the future.

-This alternative allows for replacement of the equivalent coral resources as those that were lost as a result of the Incident based on the Trustees' evaluation of the alternatives in Section 4 and the ability for the selected alternative to compensate for the injury.
+This alternative allows for replacement of the equivalent coral resources as those that were lost as a result of the Incident based on the Trustees' evaluation of the alternatives in Section 4 and the ability of the Preferred Alternative to compensate for the injury.
 Additionally, projects similar to this alternative are a jurisdictional priority in Puerto Rico (The Commonwealth of Puerto Rico and NOAA Coral Reef Conservation Program, 2018) and projects such as this are also shown as a priority in the Recovery Plan for Acroporids in the Caribbean (NOAA, 2015a).

-The Trustees expect it will take approximately 10 years to complete the outplanting at $\sim$ 32 restoration plots across 4-6 restoration sites.
+The Trustees expect it will take approximately 9 years to complete the outplanting of 86,206 corals at ~29 restoration plots across 4-6 restoration sites.
+The first year of the project will create coral nurseries with sufficient capacity to sustain the requirements of this plan for the following 8 years, during which almost 11,000 corals per year will be outplanted.
+The first year of the project will create enough coral nursery capacity to meet the requirements of this plan and will be followed by 8 years of outplanting almost 11,000 corals per year.
 As with any project, a sound adaptive management strategy is key to long term success.
-Lessons learned in the early years of the project will be incorporated into later efforts which could change the actual restoration scenario that is implemented.
+Lessons learned in the early years of the project will be incorporated into later efforts which could modify the actual restoration scenario that is implemented.
 Having multiple nursery locations operating both in and out of the water will ensure that corals will be produced for outplanting regardless of any unforeseen circumstances that may affect production or survival in a given area.
 New techniques may become available during the project that could improve propagation and outplanting.

-&lt;sup>19 Not including additional time for monitoring, corrective actions, and achievement of performance criteria.
+&lt;sup>20 Not including additional time for monitoring, corrective actions, and achievement of performance criteria.